TebasMartinez/DA-Deutsche-Bahn-delays/README.md

 - functions.py
 - clean(df)
   - Drops columns that aren't needed for this analysis.
+  - Resets index.
 - filter(df)
-  - Filters train types to include only "ICE", "IC", "RE", "RB", "S", and "IRE".
+  - Filters train types to include only "ICE", "IC", "RE", "RB", "S", and "IRE", which operate only within Germany and are operated by Deustche Bahn.
+- group_dates_seasons(df)
+  - Creates new columns for "year", "month", "day", and "season".
+- separate_cat_num(df)
+  - Separates categorical and numerical variables, returning two different dataframes including only those variables.
 - group_west_east(df)
   - Adds a new column indicating if the station is within former West or East Germany.